News

 Our priority is to achieve maximum uptake and use of the tools and resources generated by research we have funded.

 Figshare has been selected as the long-term data repository for Our Land and Water (and several other National Science Challenges).
-The repository includes all technical reports and other research outputs hosted on the Our Land and Water website.
-Research outputs that were completed from May through the rest of 2024 will also be added to Figshare and to our website.
+The repository will include all technical reports and other research outputs hosted on the Our Land and Water website.
+We will continue adding research outputs completed through the rest of 2024 to Figshare and to our website.

 We are also looking for other ‘homes' for our research-informed tools and resources.
 All Our Land and Water-funded resources are freely available to all, and we hope they will be given a life beyond the Challenge.
 We have been delighted to share our resources with initiatives including the ACE (Aotearoa Catchment Extension) programme and NZARM's capability improvement project.